Peter Godwin: When a Crocodile Eats the Sun

 In 2006, his second memoir, When a Crocodile Eats the Sun, was published.
 It details the ebbing of his father's life, set to the backdrop of modern-day Zimbabwe, and his discovery of his father's Polish Jewish roots.

 The Fear

 Godwin's book, The Fear: Robert Mugabe and the Martyrdom of Zimbabwe (2011), chronicles the systematic campaign of murder and torture unleashed by Zimbabwe's autocratic ruler following his defeat at the polls.
 Godwin was interviewed by Terry Gross on Fresh Air (NPR) in March 2011 about the situation in Zimbabwe since the 2008 general election.

 The Fear was selected as a best book of 2011 by The New Yorker, The Economist, and Publishers Weekly.

+Exit Wounds

+Godwin's fourth memoir, Exit Wounds, was published in September 2024 by Canongate Books.

 Personal life

-Godwin was married to Joanna Coles, living together in the Upper West Side of Manhattan with their sons, Thomas and Hugo, who as of November 2019 were aged 20 and 18 respectively, and with a dog, Phoebe.
-His daughter, Holly, who was 25 years old as of November 2019, is based in the UK.
+Godwin was married to Joanna Coles.
+The couple lived on the Upper West Side of Manhattan with their sons, Thomas and Hugo, and with a dog, Phoebe.
+Their daughter, Holly, is based in the UK.
 In July 2019, Coles filed for divorce from Godwin.